firefly-oss/core-banking-accounts/README.md

 This service is built with a reactive architecture using Spring WebFlux and R2DBC for non-blocking database operations, making it highly scalable and efficient for handling a large number of concurrent requests.

-The service is designed to handle all types of accounts (deposit, current, investment, etc.) through a flexible account type system.
+The service is designed to handle all types of accounts (deposit, current, investment, crypto, tokenized assets, etc.) through a flexible account type system.
 Account ownership is managed by an external contract management system via contractId, allowing this service to focus solely on account management.

+### Crypto and Tokenized Asset Support

+The service now includes comprehensive support for crypto assets and tokenized accounts:

+- **Crypto Wallet Accounts**: Manage cryptocurrency holdings with support for wallet addresses, blockchain networks, and transaction tracking
+- **Tokenized Asset Accounts**: Support for tokenized traditional assets with token contract addresses and standards
+- **Digital Asset Accounts**: General-purpose accounts for various digital assets
+- **Stablecoin Accounts**: Specialized accounts for stablecoins pegged to fiat currencies
+- **NFT Collection Accounts**: Support for non-fungible token collections

+The system tracks crypto-specific balance types (STAKED, LOCKED, PENDING_CONFIRMATION) and includes a price tracking system for crypto assets with historical data and multiple quote currencies.

 ## Quick Start